 Our world is surrounded by forces.
 All these are either pushing or pulling forces.
 Not only the force of gravity pulls everything on earth towards the centre of the earth, but also it keeps our planet Earth in orbit around the Sun.
+This lesson teaches a lot about forces for kids.

 Thanks to friction we can walk and drive without slipping or skidding.
 Things which are light in weight can float on water, because of upthrust.
 Magnetic force, surface tension and electric force are some other types of forces in our environment.
 So now, let’s learn about these forces in detail.